 From Michael Jordan to Bill Gates, they became extraordinary at what they do, not because they put in an incredible amount of time into practicing, but because they cared deeply about improving their abilities and being the best.

-Start practicing as quickly as possible and you’ll be able to command higher rates as a freelancer down the road.
+Start practicing as quickly as possible and you’ll be able to command higher rates for my freelance business down the road.

 4. Nailing Down Your Pricing Strategy.